RSDO-DS3/SloREL/README.md

 To run this service we first need to extract the folder contained in BERT_data.zip into the root of this project.

+Service starts when the logger outputs: `INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)`

+Docker images require at least 4GB of RAM to be built and run.

 #### Run GPU accelerated container

  To run GPU accelerated docker containers you need to have an Nvidia GPU and [CUDA for WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) on Windows 10 or 11